 Qualifications and competences for these fields of activity are taught in the Bachelor modules, for example in courses, projects or experimental work.
 A detailed description of the course content can be found in the module manual (German).

 The Bachelor's degree qualifies students for a profession, but also enables them to transfer to the Master's programme in Energy Management.
 The Bachelor's programme in Energy Management is accredited by the AQAS agency.
 It has been awarded the seal of approval of the Accreditation Council.
 The course of studies in Energy Management (B.Sc.) is also dual studyable.

 The degree programme in Energy Management can also be studied in a dual system (German).
 Through cooperation with a partner company, theory and practice are closely intertwined.
 In doing so, you deal scientifically with tasks from your company and can integrate your studies into your everyday working life.

-The degree programme Energy Management (B.Sc.) is subject to limited admission (NC).
-The following school-leaving qualifications, among others, apply as admission requirements:
+The degree programme Energy Management (B.Sc.) is not admission restricted (no NC).
+The following qualifications, among others, apply as admission requirements:

 - General higher education entrance qualification

 - Subject-related higher education entrance qualification